jefdaj/ortholang-demo/templates/site.md

 3. Save/download stuff. `Download result` always has the latest result, but `Download script` only has the last version you saved.

 4. Comment box.
-Tell me if there's something broken, something you want to see or are confused about, or whatever.
+Tell Jeff if there's something broken, something you want to see or are confused about, or anything else.

 ## Examples